 Bigger, in fact, than the Maxima.

 The wheelbase is the same as the previous generation Altima (109.3 inches) but the current car is about an inch longer (191.5 inches vs. 190.7 inches) and both the front and rear track (distance between the wheels) has been significantly increased to 62.4 inches in front and back vs. 61 inches before.

-This — interior roominess — is an area where the Altima smokes the Accord.
-The Honda has only 42.5 inches of front seat legroom, though this is made up for by very generous legroom in the back seat (38.5 inches).
+This — interior roominess — is an area where the Altima smokes the Honda Accord.
+It has only 42.5 inches of front seat legroom, though this is made up for by very generous legroom in the back seat (38.5 inches).
 This is nice, of course . . . for the Accord’s backseat occupants.
-But taller drivers will find the Altima (which also has more headroom up front) much more accommodating.
+But taller drivers will find the Altima (which also has more headroom up front) more accommodating.

 Oh, and the Altima sedan also has a bigger trunk: 15.4 cubic feet vs. 14.2 for the not-so-Maxima.

 The shifting emphasis toward practicality (roominess, fuel economy) and comfort is also apparent as far as the new Altima’s “zero gravity” seats — which Nissan says were designed using NASA’s astronaut research to relieve pressure point areas — you know, the ones that make your butt go numb on long road trips.
 And they are noticeably more comfortable, not only vs. the previous Altima’s seats but vs. the seats in other cars in this segment, such as the Accord.
 The doors in my test car were also softly padded with a cushy looking and feeling velour-type material — including the arm rests.

 A neat new option is Intelligent Climate Control (bundled with Remote Engine Start).
 Temperature sensors in the car tell the AC (or heater) to kick on so that the car is either warmed up — or cooled off — by the time you’re ready to get going.